Enrollment Information

 - Withdraw from one or more courses and receive a refund of tuition.

-- Be given an incomplete from their instructor and be allowed to complete the course upon release from duty and be given full credit based on the instructors grading policy.
+- Be given an incomplete and be allowed to complete the course upon release from duty.
+The student should be given full credit based on the instructors' grading policy.